hendelbah/portfolio/README.md

 Delphi I had been taught in school.

-It was made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo)
+It was made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo).